orthoseg/orthoseg/docs/ref_config_project.rst

      The supported architectures are: `inceptionresnetv2+unet`, `mobilenetv2+linknet`.
    - **imagenet**: use imagenet pretrained weights for the encoder/backend of the model.
      The segmentation head/decoder is initialized with random weights.
+   - **aerial_if_available**: use aerial pretrained weights if they are available for the architecture configured, otherwise use `imagenet` pretrained weights.
    - **None**: if you specify an empty `weights_type` parameter, no pretrained weights are used.